-Takes in a neighborhoods object output by the neighborhoods
+Takes in a neighborhoods object output by the neighborhoods function

 and returns a site x species matrix where each site is a neighborhood.
 The